 - Satellite messenger device

-- Backcountry radios (we love Rocky Talkies)
+- Backcountry radios (like Rocky Talkies)

 - Binoculars